fluidmindapp/privacy-policy/README.md

 The technologies we use for this automatic data collection may include:

-* <u>Mobile cookies</u>: A cookie is a small file placed on your smartphone.
+* <u>Mobile cookies</u>: A cookie is a small file placed on your smartphone, used to recognize users and their preferences on subsequent visits for tracking movement across other websites.
 It may be possible to refuse to accept mobile cookies by activating the appropriate setting on your smartphone.
 However, if you select this setting, you may be unable to access certain parts of our App.
 * <u>Web beacons</u>: Pages of the App and our emails may contain small electronic files known as web beacons that permit Euthymia Technologies, for example, to count users who have visited those pages or for other related App statistics.

 The information we collect automatically is statistical and does not include personal information.
 We may maintain it or associate it with personal information we collect in other ways, that you provide to us or receive from third parties.
 This usage information helps us to improve our App and deliver a more personalized service, including by helping us to: